nginx-plus/ngx-keyval/README.md

 ---

-Nginx TTL management is fast and efficient and the server supports gigabytes of data with optimal performance and a minimal hit on the server.
+Nginx TTL management is fast and efficient and the server supports gigabytes of data with optimal performance.